Friday the 13th Part 2

-We start off seeing a kid walking on the street at night.
+We start off seeing a kid walking the street at night.
 Their mother calls them in and we shift to someone else walking.
-This person walks out to the house that belongs to Alice (Adrienne King).
-Alice is having a nightmare and relieving the experience of what happened to her on the fateful Friday the 13th when she had to deal with Mrs. Voorhees (Betsy Palmer).
+This person heads toward a house that belongs to Alice (Adrienne King).
+She is having a nightmare and relieving the experience of what happened to her on the fateful Friday the 13th when she had to deal with Mrs. Voorhees (Betsy Palmer).
 She wakes up and speaks with her mother on the phone, telling her that she is trying to deal with it in her way.
 She is then attacked by someone.

 That night Paul tells the story of what happened five years ago at the camp across the lake.
-That camp is Camp Crystal Lake, but it is known as Camp Blood and it has a death curse on it, if Crazy Ralph (Walt Gorney) is to be believed.
-He tells the story of Mrs. Voorhees and how she went on a killing spree before she is killed.
-Her son was named Jason and thought to have drowned, but the legend is that he is living in the woods.
-After a scare, Paul tells them that the legend isn’t true and doesn’t want to hear more about it.
+That is at Camp Crystal Lake, but it is known as Camp Blood and it has a death curse on it, if Crazy Ralph (Walt Gorney) is to be believed.
+He tells the story of Mrs. Voorhees and how she went on a killing spree before she was killed.
+Her son was named Jason and thought to have drowned.
+The local legend is that he is living in the woods.
+After a scare, Paul tells them that it isn’t true and doesn’t want to hear more about it.
 That night Crazy Ralph comes to camp and he is murdered.

 Our teens are told to not go to the other camp.
 Sandra convinces Jeff to come with her and they’re busted.
 This prevents them from going to town with the rest of the counselors.
 Terry, Vickie, Mark and Scott also stay back.
 The person we saw attack Alice and Crazy Ralph picks off others one by one.
 Is this killer Jason from the legend or someone else?

 There isn’t much more I want to go into for the story so I’ll go over to the acting.
 I thought it was solid as well.
-I like Steel and I think that she is one of the best final girls in not only this series, but in all of the slasher films out there.
-I liked that she goes on a monologue that if Jason was real, what his mental status would be, as she is a working to be a psychologist for children.
+I like Steel and I think that she is one of the best final girls in not only this series, but in slasher films.
+I liked that she goes on a monologue that if Jason was real, what his mental status would be, as she is a going to school to be a psychologist for children.
 It makes a lot of sense for the ending sequence.
 I didn’t mind Furey in his role as the head counselor.
 I liked that they brought back King to tie up her story.
 I thought the women were 80’s hot.
 They are all distinct enough characters that when their deaths happen, it carries some impact.
 They flesh them out in a way where I care which we didn’t always get that during this decade.

-Now with that said, I would highly recommend this film.
+In conclusion, I would highly recommend this film.
 This is up there as one of my favorites.
 The story has its flaws when it comes to the back-story, but the simplicity to the slasher elements work.
 The acting that goes with it is great having one of the best final girls in slasher history in Ginny.
 The rest of the cast are people we get to know and care enough when they’re killed.
 The effects are good even though a lot aren’t seen.
 This moves along without a hitch and the score is amazing.
+This also has my favorite version of Jason with the sack over his head.
 I would highly recommend this film as I think it is very good, even if you’re not a horror fan.